The next evolution

 If the body can’t stop it, that cell will start an evolutionary process of its own.
 We call that process cancer.

-Cancer is evolution – the power that shaped billions of years of life running amok inside one living body, fast enough for us to see it.
-Treating it is so complicated because it means pushing back against the very force that led any of us to exist at all.
+In many ways, cancer is evolution; it's the power that shaped billions of years of life running amok inside one living body, fast enough for us to see it.
+Treating cancer is so complicated because it means pushing back against the force that led any of us to exist at all.

 But pushing back doesn’t have to be the only option.
 With Cancer Research UK’s support, scientists in the UK and beyond are reclaiming evolution's power, turning cancer's biggest advantage into a weakness it can't escape.